Fundraising

 Startups are unique in that a lot of funding comes from investors, whether it’s through priced rounds, SAFEs, or friends and family.
 A strong business credit profile can be an invaluable piece of the puzzle — not only helping expand access to capital but also playing into things like lease approvals or lower insurance costs.
 It can pave the way for greater success in the future by giving you a solid foundation to build on — and to fall back on when needed.

-Yet, despite how important a strong business credit profile can be to the success of your business, just under half (45%) of SMB owners don’t even know they have a credit score, let alone knowing how to build and maintain it.
+Yet, despite how important a strong business credit profile can be to the success of your business, just under half (45%) of SMB owners don’t even know they have a credit score, let alone knowing how to build business credit and maintain it.

 If you’re still getting acquainted with how your business credit score can help your business, here are a few of the key benefits to keep in mind: